 The weight loss observed in the African Mango group could account for the the decreases in cholesterol, blood glucose and C reactive protein.
 These things do change when people lose weight.
 The soluble fiber in the extract may also had an effect on cholesterol levels.

-Another study published in 2009 in Lipids in Health and Disease by the same researchers exposed mouse cells to IGOB131 and noted that the compound increased fat cell production of adiponectin.
-Research finds that adiponectin has anti inflammatory properties and that high levels of adiponectin appear to be correlated with a lower a lower risk of heart disease.
-This same study noted that IGOB131 inhibited fat cell development as well.
+Another study noted that mouse cells exposed to IGOB131 had increased fat cell production of adiponectin.
+Adiponectin has anti-inflammatory properties and that high levels of adiponectin appear to be associated with a lower risk of heart disease.
+This study also noted that IGOB131 inhibited fat cell development as well.

-In a review of previous research, published in 2013, the authors noted that studies published on african mango all had problems with how they were conducted.
-Because of this, the authros state that Irvinga gabonensis “cannot be recommended as a weight loss aid.
+In a review of previous research, the authors noted that studies published on African mango all had problems with how they were conducted.
+Because of this, the authors state that Irvingia gabonensis “cannot be recommended as a weight loss aid.
 Future research in this area should be more rigorous and better reported.”

 African Mango And Leptin

-The 10 week long study published in 2009 also noted that the IGOB131 extract reduced levels of leptin.
-Leptin is a hormone made inside fat cells which plays a role in appetite.
-Basically this is what happens:
+The 10-week study published in 2009 also noted that the IGOB131 extract reduced levels of leptin.
+Leptin is a hormone made inside fat cells that play a role in appetite.
+Basically, this is what happens:

 - When leptin levels rise, we stop eating

 - When leptin levels fall, we get hungry